MicroJPM

 Description:

-The Keyes KY-040 rotary encoder is a rotary input device (as in a knob) that provides an indication of how far the knob has been turned and in which direction it is turning.
+The Keyes KY-040 rotary encoder is a rotating input device (like a knob) that provides an indication of how much the knob has been rotated and in which direction it is rotating.

 It's a great device for controlling stepper motors and servos.
-It could also be used to control devices like digital potentiometers.
+It could also be used to control devices such as digital potentiometers.

 How does it work?

 A rotary encoder has a fixed number of positions per revolution.
-These positions are easily measured by small "clicks" as the encoder rotates.
-This Keyes module has 30 of these positions.
+These positions are easily measured by small "clicks" as you turn the encoder.
+This Keyes module has thirty such positions.

-On one side of the switch are three pins.
-These are usually labeled A, B, and C. In the case of the KY-040, they are oriented as shown.
+On one side of the switch there are 3 pins.
+They are usually named A, B, and C. In the case of the KY-040, they are oriented as shown.

-Inside the encoder are two switches.
-One switch connects pin A to pin C, and the other connects pin B to pin C. In each encoder position, both switches are either open or closed.
+Inside the encoder there are two switches.
+One switch connects pin A to C, and the other switch connects pin B to C. At each encoder position, both switches are either open or closed.
 Each click causes these switches to change states as follows:

-If both switches are closed, turning the encoder right or left one position will cause both switches to open.
+If both switches are closed, rotating the encoder right or left by one position will cause both switches to open.

-If both switches are open, turning the encoder right or left one position will cause both switches to close.
+If both switches are open, rotating the encoder right or left by one position will cause both switches to close.

 The following illustration is representative of how the switch is constructed: